Skip to main content

 A Japanese pick for value, not ceremony

-The verified details point to a simple positioning: Japanese cuisine, $$ pricing, smart-casual dress, both lunch and dinner hours on select days.
+Details point to a simple positioning: Japanese cuisine, $$ pricing, smart-casual dress, both lunch and dinner hours on select days.
 It is open for dinner Monday, Wednesday, Thursday, Friday, Saturday, Sunday, with lunch service listed Tuesday through Friday and no dinner listed on Tuesday.

 Strongest fit is a diner who wants Japanese food in Quebec City with a clear value signal.
 If you are comparing within a Japanese-leaning shortlist, Torii Izakaya and Torii - Buvette japonaise are natural names to consider alongside Honō Izakaya.
-Pick Honō Izakaya when the confirmed Bib Gourmand recognition and $$ price point are central to the decision.
+Pick Honō Izakaya when the Bib Gourmand recognition and $$ price point are central to the decision.

 Where it fits in a Quebec City shortlist